danielsneijers/blended/README.md

 ## Running it

 You need to have [Node.js](https://nodejs.org/en/) and NPM installed.
+With those in place, install Gulp and Jest-cli and Webpack

+	$ npm install -g gulp jest-cli webpack

  Then...

     $ npm install
     $ npm start